 I'm a sociologist and demographer studying social inequalities in health and well-being.
 I'm currently an NIH Postdoctoral fellow in the Population Studies & Training Center at Brown University!
-My current projects examine regional variation in health and mortality in the United States from 1965 to 2010 and the relationship between technological change and race/ethnic disparities in infant health.
+My current research focuses on social stratification, race/ethnicity, and health.
+I am currently examining the relationship between medical innovation and race/ethnic disparities in infant health using data from 1983-2009.

 I received my PhD in sociology and demography from the University of Pennsylvania.
-My dissertation examined the contribution of health behaviors to population-level differences in health and mortality.
+My dissertation examined the role of health behaviors in the Hispanic and immigrant longevity advantages in the United States.

 My publications are available here and my curriculum vitae can be seen here.